 Old Hersonissos is also a traditional village, with some Venetian heritage.
-The Venetian fortress now houses an ecclesiastical museum.
+The Venetian fortress now stone houses an ecclesiastical museum.
 The Byzantine Monastery of St. John is also interesting to visit while you are here.

 Also great for children and adults is the CretAquarium Thalassocosmos (Sea-world) – an amazing destination for learning about the beauty and biodiversity of marine life.
 This is a fantastic place to learn about the ecosystems and see many fabulous and fascinating creatures of the sea.